justinribeiro/lighthouse-action/README.md

 ## Features

 - Uses [Puppeteer](https://github.com/GoogleChrome/puppeteer) to start up Chrome with [network emulation settings defined by WebPageTest](https://github.com/WPO-Foundation/webpagetest/blob/master/www/settings/connectivity.ini.sample).
-- Allows saving of artifacts to the Github Action run.
+- Supports saving of artifacts to the Github Action run.
+- Supports custom Lighthouse configuration via JavaScript file.
+- Supports custom Lighthouse budget.json files for failing PRs.
 - Posts results of audit run as a comment on your PR.
   ![image](https://user-images.githubusercontent.com/643503/68066171-d35dc800-fcf0-11e9-9c95-72b689fa7eef.png)

-## Usage
+## Basic Usage

 This is best run against `on: [pull_request]`, so you'll get the report comment, but you technically do not have to use it this way.